LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/KnowledgeAI/knowledgeai-agent-assist-overview.md

 ---
 ## Overview
-Leveraging your brand’s knowledge and content helps quickly solve problems and offer answers, while minimizing the need for the involvement of a human agent.

-KnowledgeAI, our Conversational AI application, unifies and leverages brand’s curated content to provide fast answers to common questions and issues, and effectively automate consumer conversations at scale.
-KnowledgeAI allows brands to seamlessly insert their own content into consumer messages to give accurate answers and engage in rich, automated conversations with consumers, letting brands direct consumers to the right information when they need it.
+KnowledgeAI unifies and leverages your brand’s content to provide fast answers to common questions and issues, and effectively automate consumer conversations at scale.
+Using KnowledgeAI, brands can ingest and transform existing content into messaging-ready answers and seamlessly answer consumer questions in rich, automated conversations.

 ### Challenges:
-Brands often face challanges that include:
+**Automating answers at scale:**
-* Fragmented and inconsistent content across multiple data sources
+* Content is often scattered across multiple sources
-* Expensive and painful migration processes
-* Content that is hard transform and adapt to rich, automated conversations
-* Content that is not generated from your consumer conversations
+* Relevant, accurate answers are hard to pick out of content
+* Answers are often too long or otherwise not yet ready for use with messaging
+* Answers aren’t in the right form to use across channels

 ### Key features and capabilities:
+**KnowledgeAI makes automating answers easy and self-serve**:
+* Ingest  content from a variety of sources, like CMSs, Google Sheets, and CSVs

-* Transform content into messaging-ready answers to help consumers across channels: Web, SMS, Apple Business Chat, and more.
+* Transform content into messaging-ready answers to help consumers across channels: Web, SMS, Apple Business Chat, and more
+* Use AI to answer the question the consumer asked in any language supported by our NLU or supported third-party NLU engines
 * Automate AI-powered answers to consumer questions
-* Equip agents with time-saving, AI-powered answers.
+* Equip agents with time-saving, AI-powered answers
-* Improve results through analysis of historical answer performance and testing.
+* Improve results through analysis of historical answer performance and testing
-* Connect content to all languages supported by LivePerson’s NLU engine, as well as third-party NLU engines as defined in our NLU documentation.

 ## Benefits
 ### Unify knowledge from multiple sources